 Further, coenzyme A is made from pantothenic acid, and they participate in reactions as acetyl group carriers.
 Coenzymes are a type of cofactors.
 However, coenzymes bind loosely with the enzyme while there are some other cofactors, which binds tightly to the enzyme.

 What is Cofactor?

-Organic cofactors are mainly vitamins and other non-vitamin organic molecules like ATP, glutathione, heme, CTP, coenzyme B, etc. Organic cofactors can be further divided into two as coenzyme and prosthetic group.
-Prosthetic groups have been bound tightly with the enzyme and participate in the enzyme catalysis reaction.
+Moreover, organic cofactors are mainly vitamins and other non-vitamin organic molecules like ATP, glutathione, heme, CTP, coenzyme B, etc. We can divide organic cofactors further into two groups as the coenzyme and the prosthetic group.
+Prosthetic groups bind tightly with the enzyme and participate in the enzyme catalysis reaction.
 During the reaction, the enzyme- prosthetic group complex may undergo structural changes, but they are coming to the original state when the reaction is over.
 FAD is a prosthetic group of succinate dehydrogenase enzyme, which reduces to FADH2 in the process of converting succinate to fumarate.

 What is the Difference Between Coenzyme and Cofactor?

 A coenzyme is an organic non-protein compound that binds with an enzyme to catalyze a reaction while a cofactor is a substance (other than the substrate) whose presence is essential for the activity of an enzyme.
 Hence, Coenzymes are a type of cofactors.
 The key difference between coenzyme and cofactor is that the coenzymes are organic molecules, whereas the cofactors can be either organic or inorganic molecules.